Central Limit Theory for Combined Cross-Section and Time Series with an Application to Aggregate Productivity Shocks: Summary

 \section{Summary}

 We develop a new limit theory for combined cross-sectional and time-series data sets.
 We focus on situations where the two data sets are interdependent because of common factors that affect both.
 The concept of stable convergence is used to handle this dependence when proving a joint Central Limit Theorem.
 Our analysis is cast in a generic framework of cross-section and time-series based criterion functions that jointly, but not individually, identify the parameters.
 Within this framework, we show how our limit theory can be used to derive asymptotic approximations to the sampling distribution of estimators that are based on data from both samples.
 We explicitly consider the unit root case as an example where particularly difficult to handle limiting expressions arise.
 Our results are expected to be helpful for the econometric analysis of rational expectation models involving individual decision making as well as general equilibrium settings.
-We investigate these topics, and related implementation issues, in a companion paper.
+We investigate these topics, and related implementation issues, in a companion paper HKM20.
+The question of efficient inference in the context of our model is an interesting topic for future research, but beyond the scope of the current paper.

 {}